Tuesday, September 22, 2015

 And Insha-Allah may Allah give courage and patience all the families of the people who died at the Grand Mosque.
 May Allah grant us also in the Jamaat UI Sahih Al Islam the opportunity to give up our lives in the way of Allah, and receive the eternal pleasure of Allah on this earth and in the hereafter.
 Insha-Allah, Amine.

--From the Friday Sermon of 18 September 2015 delivered by Imam- Jamaat Ul Sahih Al Islam Khalifatullah Hadhrat Munir Ahmad Azim (aba) of Mauritius.
+-From the Friday Sermon of 18 September 2015 by Imam- Jamaat Ul Sahih Al Islam Hazrat Muhyiuddin Al Khalifatullah Munir Ahmad Azim (aba) of Mauritius.